CUBRID/cubrid-manual/en/sql/datatype.rst

 	Up to CUBRID 2008 R3.0, Large Objects are processed by using **glo** (Generalized Large Object) classes.
 However, the **glo** classes has been deprecated since the CUBRID 2008 R3.1.
 Instead of it, **LOB** / **CLOB** data type is supported.
 Therefore, both DB schema and application must be modified when upgrading CUBRID in an environment using the previous version of **glo** classes.

+.. _collection-data-type:

 Collection Types
 ================

 Allowing multiple data values to be stored in a single attribute is an extended feature of relational database.
 Each element of a collection is possible to have different data type each other except View.
+Rest types except BLOB and CLOB can be an element of collection types.

 +--------------+-----------------------------------------------------------------------+---------------------------------+----------------------------+----------------------------+
 | Type         | Description                                                           | Definition                      | Input Data                 | Stored Data                |